Overtourism & Residents’ Rights:

 |---|---|---|

-| Venice | A historic centre hollowed out—fewer than 49,000 residents remain, against tens of millions of visitors a year. | A €5 day-tripper access fee (2024) to meter the peak.
+| Venice | A historic center hollowed out—fewer than 49,000 residents remain, against tens of millions of visitors a year. | A €5 day-tripper access fee (2024) to meter the peak.
 It raised revenue but, by wide agreement, did little to thin the crowds.
 Metering is not the same as protecting. |

-| Barcelona | Rents up roughly 68% in a decade; whole stairwells converted to nightly lets. | A 2017 freeze on new tourist lodging, then a 2024 plan to abolish all 10,101 tourist-flat licences by 2028 and return them to housing.
+| Barcelona | Rents up roughly 68% in a decade; whole stairwells converted to nightly lets. | A 2017 freeze on new tourist lodging, then a 2024 plan to abolish all 10,101 tourist-flat licenses by 2028 and return them to housing.
 The boldest resident-first move of the four—see the case study below. |

-| Amsterdam | Overnight stays past 20 million a year; stag tourism degrading the central districts. | A ban on new hotels (2024), a cap on cruise calls, and a blunt “stay away” campaign.
+| Amsterdam | An ordinance obliging the city to intervene above 18 million overnight stays a year; stag tourism degrading the central districts. | A ban on new hotels (2024), a cap on cruise calls, and a blunt “stay away” campaign.
 Real regulation—though the 20-million ceiling is a target the city has already breached. |

 | Dubrovnik | A walled UNESCO town swamped by cruise passengers arriving on a single tide. | A “Respect the City” cap of two cruise ships and about 5,000 cruise passengers a day (2019).
 Volume control at the gate—among the clearer successes here. |